 The Company uses a December 31 measurement date for its Retirement Plan.
-The Company's funding policy is to make the minimum annual contribution required by applicable regulations.
+The Company's funding policy is to make the minimum annual contributions that are required by applicable regulations.
 As of December 31, 2016, the Retirement Plan's accumulated projected benefit obligation was \$18.5 million, with a fair value of plan assets of \$12.4 million.
-The underfunded amount of \$6.1 million is recorded on the Company's consolidated balance sheet in other liabilities.
-For the three months ended March 31, 2017, the Retirement Plan's net periodic expense was \$117,000, comprised of \$188,000 in interest cost and \$98,000 in service cost, partially offset by \$169,000 of expected return on plan assets.
-For the three months ended March 31, 2016, the Pension Plan's net periodic expense was \$29,000, comprised of \$172,000 in interest cost and \$56,000 in service cost, partially offset by \$199,000 of expected return on plan assets.
+The underfunded amount of \$6.1 million is recorded on the Company's consolidated balance sheet in other noncurrent liabilities.

+The Company's net periodic Retirement Plan costs are as follows (in thousands):